grafana/tutorials/content/tutorials/create-users-and-teams.md

 The Marketing team is going to use Grafana for analytics, while the Engineering team wants to monitor the application they're building.

-You'll be creating two folder, _Analytics_ and _Application_, where each team can add their own dashboards.
-The teams still want to be able to view each other's dashboards:
+You'll create two folders, _Analytics_ and _Application_, where each team can add their own dashboards.
+The teams still want to be able to view each other's dashboards.

 | Folder      | Team        | Permissions |
 |-------------|-------------|-------------|